 Fellows serve on a 3-year term, receive a small stipend annually, and represent CSJ or assist CSJ in its activities in various ways appropriate to their expertise.
 Faculty interested in serving as a CSJ Faculty Fellow are invited to contact CSJ’s Executive Director, Dr. Andria Wisler.

-Learn our current CSJ Faculty Fellows.
+Meet our current CSJ Faculty Fellows.

 Staff interested in serving as a CSJ Staff Fellow are invited to contact CSJ’s Executive Director, Dr. Andria Wisler.

-Learn our current CSJ Staff Fellows.
+Meet our current CSJ Staff Fellows.

 CSJ is committed to supporting faculty conducting social justice and community-based research.
 CSJ can assist faculty in locating appropriate community partners for collaboration.
 CSJ's own programs also offer potential for faculty interested in conducting research broadly on civic engagement, student attitudes towards social justice issues or literacy interventions, among other inquiries.
 Interested faculty should contact CSJ's Executive Director, Dr. Andria Wisler.